 If scorpions and other such charred exotic snacks don’t sound appetising to you, there are many more palatable forms of street food to be found around Khao San Road.
 We loved trying out pad thais, papaya salads and other local dishes from the stalls and little cafés along the street and the roads parallel to it.

-One of the real surprises about Khao San Road was that it completely shut down at 1am, even on weekends.
+One of the real surprises about Khao San Road was that it seemed to completely shut down at 1am, even on weekends.
 Once the bars started closing it was really difficult to find anywhere to keep the night going, but we had an idea.
 The massage parlours seemed to be still open.
-I can now attest that there is no better way to end a night out than with a half-hour, 150-baht foot massage.
+I can now attest that there is no better way to end a night out than with a half-hour foot massage.

 A visit to the busy Grand Palace